 - COVID-19 Sentinel Surveillance – Monitoring the virus with testing

 Case Investigation and Isolation

-- Experienced disease investigators interview the case to find out if the person became infected in Hawaii or while visiting another area.
+- Case investigators interview the case to find out if the person became infected in Hawaii or while visiting another area.

-- Investigators make sure that the case is isolated from others while they are contagious
+- Investigators advise the case to isolate from others while they are contagious

 - Isolation and Quarantine Guidance (PDF)

 - Investigators work with the case to identify anyone with whom they have had close contact while they were contagious

 - Close contacts that were identified are notified by either the case or the contact tracer and instructed to remain at home (self-quarantine) for 14 days